Islandora/documentation/docs/installation/docker-introduction.md

 ## What is ISLE?

 ISLE, short for ISLandora Enterprise, is a community initiative to ease the installation and maintenance of Islandora by using Docker.
-It was originally started by the Islandora Collaboration Group for Islandora 7.x.
-When transitioning to Islandora 8, the project came under the purview of the Islandora Foundation.
-All documentation on this site assumes you're trying to install Islandora 8.
-[See here](https://islandora-collaboration-group.github.io/ISLE/) if you are looking for ISLE for Islandora 7.
+It was originally started by the Islandora Collaboration Group for Islandora Legacy.
+When transitioning to Islandora, the project came under the purview of the Islandora Foundation.
+All documentation on this site assumes you're trying to install Islandora.
+[See here](https://islandora-collaboration-group.github.io/ISLE/) if you are looking for ISLE for Islandora Legacy.

 ## Why use ISLE?